 Essentially, style guides help ensure a brand’s voice remains consistent no matter where its audience reads its content.
 Lack of consistency causes distractions and could make companies look unprofessional.

 For example, if your company uses multiple contributors, you want their content to follow the same writing guidelines regarding punctuation, tone, style and more.
 For example, if you want writers to use formatted H2 subheadings, writers shouldn’t contribute work with bold or unformatted subheadings.
 Or, if you prefer sentence case for titles instead of title case, you also want writers to maintain that consistency.

 Writers typically encounter four styles guides – here are their descriptions and differences:

 - AP style: Journalism, blogs and content marketers use AP style for recommendations regarding grammar, punctuation, spelling, usage and more.

 - Chicago: (Chicago Manual of Style) This style guide is preferred in print publishing houses for fiction and non-fiction work.

-AP vs. Chicago Manual of Style: Which Stylebook is Right for You?
+AP style guide vs. Chicago Manual of Style: Which Stylebook is Right for You?

 Why do you need a content style guide?